patternfly/training-scenarios/html-css/variable-naming-principles/step4-instructions.md

 Assign the property name added in step 3 to the pixel value for the new font size.

-Update the line added in step 3 and be 42px.
+Update the line added in step 3 to be 42px.

 It should look like: `--pf-global--FontSize--5xl: 42px;`